DavesCodeMusings/raspberry-cobbler/docs/phase4.md

 ## Next steps
 Even though the system is usable, adding network connectivity would greatly expand the posibilities.
 That's what we'll be working on in the [next phase](phase5.md).

+Yesh, I got nothin' here.
+No songs with 5 in the lyrics.
+Lenny Kravitz's 5 is a good album, but that doesn't make it a good fit for a lyrics pun.

 ___

 Reference: https://github.com/brgl/busybox/blob/master/examples/inittab